jannakha/work-test/README.md

  - https://app.library.uq.edu.au/api/v2/library_hours - [api doc](https://github.com/uqlibrary/work-test/blob/master/api/library_hours.md)
  - http://app.library.uq.edu.au/api/computer_availability - [api doc](https://github.com/uqlibrary/work-test/blob/master/api/computers_availability.md)

-Construct a javascript application (using AngularJS/PolymerJS/etc) allowing users to explore these objects:
+Construct a javascript application (preferably using ReactJS and Redux) allowing users to explore these objects:
 - user should be able to view a list of libraries
 - user should be able to filter libraries by name
 - either (or both) of these tasks: